 Excess cholesterol creates buildup inside artery walls, which can lead to all kinds of problems.
 As this gunk builds up, it narrows blood vessel pathways, which increases blood pressure along with the chances of poor heart health down the road.

 Medications like statins can maintain cholesterol levels in a healthy range by interrupting enterohepatic circulation, a process that synthesizes and circulates cholesterol in the body.
 While statins are the “go-to” choice for many doctors and patients, these and other lifestyle factors have a way of wiping out the good flora in your system.
-L. reuteri can help to reduce the numbers of cholesterol esters, the compounds that carry cholesterol through the bloodstream, and support optimal cholesterol levels in the blood without indiscriminately targeting the other good guys working to keep your heart healthy.
+L. reuteri can help to reduce the compounds that carry cholesterol through the bloodstream, and support optimal cholesterol levels in the blood without indiscriminately targeting the other good guys working to keep your heart healthy.

 Dental health and oral hygiene